• About

 Even the most severe cases of depression can be treated.
 Depression is commonly treated with medication, psychotherapy (also called “talk therapy”), or a combination of the two.

 Antidepressants are medications commonly used to treat depression.
 People respond differently to antidepressants, and you may need to try different medicines to find the one that works best.
-Researchers also are studying and developing other medications for depression, such as brexanolone for postpartum depression, and esketamine.
+Researchers are also studying and developing other medications for depression, such as brexanolone for postpartum depression and esketamine.

 There are many different types of psychotherapy, such as cognitive-behavioural therapy or interpersonal therapy.
 The particular approach a therapist uses depends on the condition being treated and the training and experience of the therapist.
 Therapists also may combine and adapt elements of different approaches.